jackywxd/www.jackywu.ca/content/posts/07-11-2017/index.md

 # SSH into Raspberry Pi Zero W

-Today I recevied a Pi Zero W which I ordered last week from adafru.
+Today I recevied a Pi Zero W which I ordered last week from adafruit.
 Sweet!
 So I start playing with it.
 While I am a long time Raspberry pi player, I thought it should be pretty straight forward.
 But it ends up taking me few hours just to figure out how to remote SSH into it.

 Since this is a headless setup, I need to load the OS, enable Wifi and turn on SSH to allow me to remote ssh into it.
 Just little google I found a very good document showing the detail steps. http://desertbot.io/setup-pi-zero-w-headless-wifi/